dgkf/dgkf/README.md

 ![developing](https://img.shields.io/badge/lifecycle-developing-orange)

 *Implementing `R` in `rust`*
-Long term goals are for backwards compatibility with (the good parts) of R, with the hope of building into a successor language.
+Long term goals are for backwards compatibility with (the good parts of) R, as a platform for language experimentation.

 <!-- debugadapter -->
 <a href="https://github.com/dgkf/debugadapter"><img height="72" alt="R debugadapter" src="https://user-images.githubusercontent.com/18220321/211887618-2e88d097-0f3b-47a1-bcdc-aa201ccf0630.png" align="left"></a>